T3bogoM/Music-App/README.md

 source code
 the code defines a shared playlist variable using a companion object so it can be accessed on both activities

+screenshots arent available due to emulator and android studios not actively working